thorbenvh8/CarND-Advanced-Lane-Lines/writeup.md

   ym_per_pix = 30/720 # meters per pixel in y dimension
   xm_per_pix = 3.7/700 # meters per pixel in x dimension
 ```
-For the curverad calculation you find this code in function `find_draw_lanes` at lines #309 through #321 of `./pipeline.py`.
+For the curverad calculation you find this code in function `find_draw_lanes` at lines #314 through #326 of `./pipeline.py`.

-For the center of the car calculation you find this code in function `find_draw_lanes` at lines #344 through #354x of `./pipeline.py`.
+For the center of the car calculation you find this code in function `find_draw_lanes` at lines #352 through #362 of `./pipeline.py`.

 To make a smother lane we take the mean of the last n found lines and calculate a mean over it when we add the newest line.
-Checkout code from `pipeline.py` at line #289 through #293 and in `line.py` at line #29 through #34.
+Checkout code from `pipeline.py` at line #291 through #295 and in `line.py` at line #29 through #34 (My algorithm runs so smoothly now, I set n to 1 for now).
 Then we use this calculated mean from the class `Line` as `best_fit` in `pipeline.py` at line #327 through #328.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 The most important step is to draw the lane and then warp it into the perspective of the original.
 We achieve this by inverting the `M` we calculated before and then use `cv2.warpPerspective`.
 Then we use a little weighted merging to have a transparent effect of our line drawn on the original.

-I implemented this step in lines #325 through #345 in my code in `pipeline.py` in the function `find_draw_lanes()`.
+I implemented this step in lines #330 through #350 in my code in `pipeline.py` in the function `find_draw_lanes()`.
 Here is an example of my result on a test image:

 ![alt text][image6]